mongodb/mongodb-kubernetes-operator/docs/deploy-configure.md

   version: "4.2.7"
 ```

+To add arbiters:

-To add arbiters, edit the resource definition.
+1. Edit the resource definition.

    Add the `spec.arbiters` field and assign its value to the number of arbiters that you want the replica set to have.